Sukanya Samriddhi Yojana (SSY) Details

 Q5.
 What is the best investment plan for girls?

 - Balika Samridhi Yojana

 - CBSE Udyan Scheme

 - National scheme of incentives for girls for secondary education.

 Ans: Sukanya Samriddhi Account can be changed based on premature marriage, change in status such as change of citizenship and place of residence, only after keeping the deposit for 5 years.

 Q7.
 Is Sukanya Samriddhi Yojana tax-free?

-Ans: It is a small deposit scheme for girls launched as a part of the 'Beti Bachao Beti Padhao' campaign.
-It is presently 7.60% and provides income tax benefit under Section 80C of the Income Tax Act, 1961.
+Ans: SSY was launched as a part of the Government's 'Beti Bachao Beti Padhao' campaign.
+It is currently offering 7.60% and provides income tax benefits under Section 80C of the Income Tax Act, 1961.
 Even the returns in the scheme are tax-free.

 Q8.
 Can both parents open Sukanya Samriddhi Yojana?

 Ans: Yes, a parent or legal guardian can open a maximum of two accounts for two girls.
 A parent or legal guardian can open a maximum of three accounts in case of twins or triplets.